LawerenceLee/coding_dojo_projects/web_fundementals/git_basics/README.md

 Or, you can use the pull command which is a shortcut for fetch + merge.

 `$ git pull origin master -m "this is a fetch and a merge in one command!"`

+## Collaborative Workflow

+* Create a project repository in GitHub.
+* Clone that repository to your local machine.
+* To work on something new, create a descriptively-named branch on GitHub.
+* Create a branch with the same name on your local repository.
+Pull the GitHub branch to your local branch.
+* Follow the workflow on your local machine as mentioned from the previous sections of this course.
+* Regularly push your work to the GitHub branch!
+(After every major commit on your local machine.)